quark-zju/etcfiles/README.md

 - `pkglist/installed`: Explicitly installed packages.
 Similar to `pacman -Qe` output.
 - `pkglist/minimal`: `installed` excluding packages required by other installed packages.
 - `pkglist/grouped`: Organize packages by groups.
 Packages without a group will be assigned to either `[aur]`, or `[ungrouped]`.

+## `merge-pacnew.py`

+Perform 3-way merge (base: old stock config; local: modified config; other: new stock config) to handle config updates.

+This script checks the in-repo `.diff` file history to get the accurate version of "old stock config".
+So it is technically more capable than tools that can only guess what the "old" version is.

+Dry-run by default.
+Does not actually require `.pacnew` files to be on disk (file content is read from cached pkgs).

 ## Background